7 Natural Nitrogen For Plants Homemade (2023)

 Nettle Leaf Tea

-Make nettle leaf tea by leaving dried nettle leaves soak in water for several days.
+Make nettle leaf tea by leaving dried nettle leaves soaked in water for several days.
 This tea can be used to provide plants with nitrogen.
 Water and tea should be combined until the tea color becomes light.
 Use this combination to water your plants directly.
 The nettle tea enriches the soil by adding a natural and organic nitrogen boost.

 Use Homemade Nitrogen For Plants Wisely